Travel Management

 Download guide

 • Set price limits: Putting caps on spending in your corporate travel policy is an absolute must as the cost of accommodation can really spiral if left unchecked.
-Employees should still have the flexibility to choose where they stay, as long as it's within the budget allowance, as well as be able to use their rewards programs for any upgrades provided it doesn't cost the business more.
+Employees should still have the flexibility to choose where they stay, as long as it's within the budget allowance, as well as be able to use their rewards programs for any upgrades, provided it doesn't cost the business a significant amount more.

 • Look at alternative options: More than half of corporates are using serviced apartments compared to a year ago, according to BTN.
-This is partly due to cost, but also due to a preference for a more "home from home" environment for longer work trips.
+This is partly due to cost, but also due to a preference for a more "home from home" environment for longer work trips, or for when business travelers opt for blended / bleisure travel

 • Negotiate deals with hotels: Look at hotel chain groups that have the biggest international coverage and the widest selection of price points, and start negotiating!
-Check out our Guide to Choosing a Sustainable Hotel for more tips on what to evaluate outside of just cost.
+Check out our Guide to Choosing a Sustainable Hotel for more tips on what to evaluate outside of just cost criteria.

 Travel Policies: Establish Clear Guidelines

-• Per diem allowance for meals and other expenses
+• Per diem or "standard meal allowance" as well other expenses

 • Guidance on hotel standards and per night costs